AndrewTheMaster/flashcardsapp/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+We are especially looking for iOS build support and fixes for potential bugs.

 ---